food prices in Poland

 To gain an overview of current grocery prices in Poland, I visited my local supermarket, Carrefour.
 It’s located in Galeria Morena shopping centre.

-I will compare prices observed on April 9, 2024, with prices recorded for the previous version of this post which I observed in early December, 2023.
+I will compare prices observed on August 1, 2024, with prices recorded for the two previous versions (early December, 2023 and April, 2024).

 A General Overview of the Prices of Staple Goods in Poland

-Before analysing the prices of certain foods within specific food groups, here’s an overview of the price of mostly staple goods which I recorded in Carrefour in both early December 2023 and April 2024:
+Before analysing the prices of certain foods within specific food groups, here’s an overview of the price of mostly staple goods which I recorded in Carrefour in early December 2023, April 2024 and on August 1, 2024:

 Notes:

-* Where possible, I have chosen Carrefour’s own products (Carrefour Classic and Targ
+* Where possible, I observe prices for Carrefour’s own products (Carrefour Classic and Targ

 Food prices in Poland – An upward trajectory in 2024 after stabilisation in the last quarter of 2023